-If you are looking for cheap, or even free calls to India, you have probably heard that some top-notch telecom companies are happy to offer them.
+If you are looking for make free call to India, you have probably heard that some top-notch telecom companies are happy to offer them.
 India is a popular call destination, with international calls streaming in all day long, so facilitating the public's need for a reduced cost - or for no cost at all - has become a priority.
 If you are thinking about taking advantage of these offers and services, you should know that they tend to work in a few different ways.

 One of the most common ways that companies set things up to offer free calls to India is by making use of ad revenue.
 When you place the call, you first have to listen to a number of audio ads.
 Typically, there are only going to be one or two, and they tend to be very short - 15 to 30 seconds, for example - so this isn't going to take up a lot of your time.
 As soon as the ads quit playing, you dial the intended number and the call goes through as normal.
 The revenue from these ads pays to connect you from anywhere in the world, and it costs you nothing more than 30 seconds of your time.